BraydentheCao/Brayden-BSE-Portfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

+# What you've accomplished since your previous milestone
+-

+# What your biggest challenges and triumphs were at BSE

+# A summary of key topics you learned about

+I learned a vast amount of skills, from computer vision, web sockets, hand gesture recognition, JSON, PID, and surface modeling in Onshape.
+To begin, I learned extensively about computer vision from the base project, where I used techniques such as HSV conversion, contouring, centriods, and morphological operations (such as dilate and erode).
+I added PID controls afterward, bridging my understanding of calculus with a real world application.
+My first modification was very CAD focused, where I learned how to make more organic curves using bridging curves and surface modeling.
+My second modification was very software focused, were I learned how to use hand gesture recognition software to determine the angle and length of my index finger.
+In this modification, I also learned how to web sockets to communicate the information (using JSON objects) about my hand from my computer to my raspberry pi.

+# What you hope to learn in the future after everything you've learned at BSE

+# Technical summary

 # Second Milestone: PID, camera web streaming, ball tracking, camera distance tracking, and finished project